 Do PA Symptoms Ever Go Away?

-Remember, the cause of Pernicious Anemia is the body being unable to absorb B12 through the stomach.
+Remember, the cause of pernicious anemia is the body being unable to absorb B12 through the stomach.
 As a result, your symptoms will get more and more severe until you start injecting to correct the B12 deficiency.
 If caught early, symptoms may disappear.
 But most patients are diagnosed late, and symptoms tend to persist to some degree.

 By injecting the right form of B12, you are doing your best to stop deteriorating and start improving.
 The earlier you start, the more likely the symptoms are to disappear.
-Risk of overdose does not exist, because B12 is water soluble.
+Risk of overdose does not exist, because B12 is water-soluble.
 That means any excess is flushed out through the urine.
-If you show symptoms — especially neurological, which mean a severe B12 deficiency — waiting for diagnosis could make things much worse.
+If you show symptoms – especially neurological, which mean a severe B12 deficiency – waiting for diagnosis could make things much worse.

-Signs and symptoms of Pernicious Anemia in adults grow slowly and subtly over years.
+Signs and symptoms of pernicious anemia in adults grow slowly and subtly over years.
 If and when they afflict you, you’ll tend to blame ‘aging’.
 As a result, you may never mention a word to your doctor.
 This is dangerous.
-If you are having any Pernicious Anemia symptoms, begin diagnosis right away.
+If you are having any pernicious anemia symptoms, begin diagnosis right away.
 Don’t wait a second.

-Also, we advise not to use this page as a definitive Pernicious Anemia symptoms list for self-diagnosis.
+Also, we advise not to use this page as a definitive pernicious anemia symptoms list for self-diagnosis.
 If you think you may have PA, go and do the correct tests.

-To clarify, this is the only way you will know for sure.
+This is the only way you will know for sure.